wujastyk/HSSA/README.md

 ## To do:

-Make a separate, much simpler file for authors.
+Make a separate, much simpler file of instructions meant for authors.